- Industries Participating in Registered Apprenticeship

 Part of the start-up process requires the sponsor (employer) to create a systematic means of keeping accurate on-the-job training documentation as well as the classroom instructional verification records.
 Your apprenticeship coordinator will assist in helping you set up a record system that will best meet your needs relative to trade and course of study.
 This required documentation is essential in the verification process especially when your apprenticeship coordinator is conducting a compliance review.

 Forms used by the apprenticeship coordinators are designed to implement, track, and confirm the specific stages of the apprenticeship program.
-If you have any questions about proper documentation, please contact your apprenticeship coordinator or the Division of Employment Standards, Apprenticeship and Training.
+If you have any questions about proper documentation, please contact your apprenticeship coordinator or the Division of Apprenticeship.